 In addiction to the critics, that compared the artist’s works with the ones of the best exponents of Informel as Lucio Fontana and Alberto Burri, also the world of the art galleries was passionate about Rotella’s new technique: from this point onward, there were numerous group and solo shows where he could exhibit his works.
 Parallel to the experimentation with the décollages, the artist also continued his research into the verso of the posters torn from the walls of the streets: in addiction to playing with the material appearance, the artist provides a key to interpretation for the abstract composition that is typical of this technique, using titles that are often evocative.

-The retro d’aeffichs, realized starting from 1953, were shown from 1955 onwards.
+The retro d’aeffiches, realized starting from 1953, were shown from 1955 onwards.

-During this period he met at the Caffè Rosati in Rome a lot of artists, such as Carla Accord, Piero Dorado, Achille Peril and Giulio Turcato.
+During this period he met at the Caffè Rosati in Rome a lot of artists, such as Carla Accardi, Piero Dorazio, Achille Perilli and Giulio Turcato.

 In 1958, Rotella’s décollages works included the first images taken from advertising graphics, bearing witness to his growing interest in popular icons, figurative detail, already present in the street posters.
 During the next year, he met the critic Pierre Restany: this was the beginning of a long friendship and professional relationship.